open-amt-cloud-toolkit/docs/docs/GetStarted/createProfileACM.md

 6. Provide or generate a strong **MEBX Password**.
 This password can be used to access Intel® Manageability Engine BIOS Extensions (Intel® MEBX) on the AMT device.

+    !!! note
+        By default both AMT Password and MEBX Password auto generation checkboxes are selected (checked).
+To enter static passwords, unselect the respective auto generation checkboxes.

 7. Leave DHCP as the default for **Network Configuration**.

 8. Optionally, add **Tags** to help in organizing and querying devices as your list of managed devices grow.